 -We reserve the right to move your film to another appropriate category if there is a better chance of winning

--Acceptance and being ”Selected” is not a criterion for automatic screening at the festival, only award-winning films, songs, or videos will preview at the festival.
+-Acceptance and being ”Selected” is not a criterion for automatic screening at the festival, only award-winning films, songs, or videos will be previewed at the festival.
 One week prior to the event we will make a decision on what films will be screening

 -Round The Globe Film & Music Festival is not yet IMDb eligible.
 The festival must have existed for five years in order to meet eligibility standards